 For both men and women, this look should be a permanent fixture in your wardrobe.
 Having a timeless piece like a tweed jacket that will go with multiple outfits is what we’re all after.

-In this guide, we’ll share our ideas of how to style your tweed jacket with different types of jeans, for both men’s and women’s styles.
+In this guide, we’ll share our ideas of how to style your tweed jacket with jeans, for both men’s and women’s styles.
 By picking out our favourite items, we can show you how to mix and match to maximise the use of your clothing!